brotzeit/rustic/README.md

 ## Rustfmt

-You can format your code with `rustic-format-buffer` or `rustic-cargo-fmt`.
+You can format your code with `rustic-format-buffer`, `rustic-format-file` or `rustic-cargo-fmt`.
 Rustic uses the function `rustic-save-some-buffers` for saving buffers before compilation.
 To save buffers automatically, you can change the value of